MA in Teaching English to Speakers of Other Languages (MA TESOL)

 It will provide you with the tools and resources you need in order to develop your teaching skills, reflect upon your professional practice and conduct your own research.

-Our programme team all have doctorates in TESOL related areas and extensive international experience.
+Our course team all have doctorates in TESOL related areas and extensive international experience.

 We place particular emphasis on helping you to develop appropriate methods and materials to suit your social and cultural context.